 The stamp depicts a moment of climax in one of his heists.
 Stealing the stars.
 Raven is trying to grab as many stars as he can, some stuck in his feathers and in his hands or in his beak.
 Some falling around him.
 Its a frazzled moment of adrenaline.
 Partially still in human form, as depicted as his hand still being human, as he carries the stars away.
 I think it depicts a moment we all have experienced, the cusp of failure and accomplishment.

-The stamp is scheduled for lease in 2021, but there is no specific release date yet, current estimate is MID SUMMER (as of 12.27.20).
+The stamp is scheduled for release in 2021, but there is no specific release date yet, current estimate is MID SUMMER (as of 12.27.20).
 Please follow me on Instagram or Facebook to be notified about stamps release date as soon as I get it.
 I do hope to create prints, pin, and other associated gifts with the design if I can get a license worked out with USPS.
 I hope to launch those products at the same time as the stamp launch.